FinOps Center

 Maturity is a trajectory, not a grade.

 FinOps Center measures AI governance across four categories, each rated on a Not Started → Crawl → Walk → Run scale.
-A category that's Crawling isn't failing — it's at an early, often perfectly acceptable, stage.
+A category that's Crawling is not failing.
+It is at an early, often perfectly acceptable, stage.
 The rating shows where you are and what moves you forward.
 Each dimension shows what closing its gap is worth in attributed dollars.

 Not Started< 40